 Persuasive writing skills are essential to any author.
 However, some might struggle with arranging information in a compelling order.
-To understand what makes a persuasive writer, bested.it refers to an old Chinese proverb.
+To understand what creates persuasive writing, bested.it refers to an old Chinese proverb.
 It says, “The beginning of wisdom is to call things by their proper name.”
-The quote refers to one’s understanding of the world, but we also can use it to improve our writing skills.
+The quote refers to one’s understanding of the world, but we also can use it to improve our persuasive writing skills.
 In this article, you’ll learn how and when you should call things by their name in your written pieces to justify your arguments.

 What does “proper name” mean?